Fight Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Fight an Arizona Traffic Ticket

 - Possibly filing an appeal.

-NOTE: Generally, drivers who opt to fight their tickets in court give up the option to have the ticket dismissed by enrolling in the Defensive Driving Program.
+NOTE: Generally, drivers who opt to fight their Arizona traffic tickets in court give up the option to have the ticket dismissed by enrolling in a Defensive Driving Program.

 Pleading Guilty or No Contest